Interlude (video game): Episodes

-Aya destroys Hedgehog and the group enter City Hall where Ikuo Fuyuki explains that Naoya is one of only 12 survivors of an apocalyptic event, and the world he inhabits is created by the mind of Mitsuki who has been kept in stasis.
+Aya destroys Hedgehog and the group enter City Hall where Ikuo Fuyuki explains that Naoya is one of only 12 survivors of an apocalyptic event, and the world he inhabits is created by the mind of Mutsuki who has been kept in stasis.
 Whenever reality begins to tear the fabric of the illusion, the shadowy fairies appear.
 He warns that Aya can destroy their world.
 Aya fires an arrow at Fuyuki but Naoya steps in front and is shot instead.
 He awakes to find himself back in the past, living at his brother Ikuo Fuyuki and his wife Miyako's house with his sister Mitsuki and her dog, Hedgehog.
 Naoya begins to realize that he wanted the world to exist for his childhood friend Tama who had died, but understands that it was false reality and that he wants to be with Aya.
 Aya fires an arrow which destroys Hedgehog and shatters the illusion.
-Naoya apologizes to Mitsuki and returns to the real world, waking up in the ruins of the facility built by Fuyuki.
+Naoya apologizes to Mutsuki and returns to the real world, waking up in the ruins of the facility built by Fuyuki.
 He heads off into the wasteland, following footsteps in the sand.